-During childbirth, your pelvic floor muscles will be extensively stretched and it is common to experience tearing.
-With proper preparation, the likelihood of tearing can be reduced which can also play a role in preserving optimal function of this very important group of muscles.
+During childbirth, your pelvic floor muscles will be extensively stretched, and it is common to experience tearing.
+With proper preparation, the likelihood of tearing can be reduced, which can also play a role in preserving the optimal function of this very important group of muscles.
 Weakened pelvic floor muscles and perineal tearing can lead to problems such as incontinence, decreased sexual sensation and even pelvic organ prolapse.
 Perineal massage is one method of preparing the pelvic floor for birth, but many find it cumbersome to do with the ever-growing belly.
-The EPI-No is a fantastic device that helps pregnant women connect with their pelvic floor so they can learn to contract the muscles, relax the muscles and it can also be used for perineal massage.
+The EPI-No is a fantastic device that helps pregnant women connect with their pelvic floor so they can learn to contract the muscles and relax the muscles, and it can also be used for perineal massage.

 What is the EPI-NO?